turingschool/lesson_plans/ruby_02-web_applications_with_ruby/rack.markdown

 - The body needs to respond to #each and then successively return strings that represent the response body.
 - Discuss Middleware - https://github.com/rack/rack-contrib/tree/master

+### Worktime

 Have the students experiment with Rack middleware by cloning this [Rack Lobster](https://github.com/turingschool-examples/rack-lobster) repo.

+- Demonstrate how to start the server.
+- Take a look at the `config.ru` file and have them work through the numbered comments in order.
+- Make the end goal for them to get their names to appear on the page that is being served.

 ### Resources
 [Introducing Rack](http://chneukirchen.org/blog/archive/2007/02/introducing-rack.html)